Rootthecause/DCDC/FAQ.md

 Q: &ensp; Can I buy a whole converter from you?<br>
 A: &ensp; Currently no. Assembling and testing it in a proper way would be so much work that (depending on demand) I couldn't do anything else.
 The cost of the effort would be many times higher than the material value of the converter, and the DIY idea is somewhat lost.
 The legal responsibility in the event of problems or errors is also difficult.
 All tests of a converter up to completion are carried out to the best of my knowledge, but are not recognised or certified.
 However, it might be possible to obtain partially assembled boards and UL94 V-0 coil formers for further assembly from me.<br>
-_Are you interested in a larger production of the converter?
+_Are you interested in making a larger production of the converter?
 Feel free to contact me via Reddit!_<br>

 Q:	&ensp;HELP!
 QUICK!!!!1!
 DCDC broke!<br>
 A:	&ensp;Well, that's you turn to learn ;)<br>